 Arrangements can be made for students who have special needs during an exam.
 This can include providing longer examination times, conducting oral instead of written exams, and even organising a separate room for students to sit the exam who have severe allergies.
 The administration of an examination is carried out by the relevant department.
 If you have special examination needs, you will need to submit an application to your department before each test.

 In extreme circumstances, it is possible for students to sit an exam at an external location or abroad.
 However, written exams can only take place at another university.
 It is up to the examiner to decide if it is possible.

 To take an exam for an old course

 If you wish to take an exam for a course that has been discontinued, or if you no longer have an active student account, please contact the relevant department.

 Examination invigilators carefully monitor each exam.
 If they suspect a student of cheating the student is contacted and any unauthorised materials are reviewed.
-Uppsala University has clear routines for dealing with suspected deceptive conduct in examinations.
+Read more about cheating.

 Collection of examinations